BerndHagen/MetaEdit-Plus-Smart-Tag-Editor/README.md

 | **MusicBrainz** | Comprehensive open-source music database with millions of releases |
 | **iTunes** | Music catalog used for additional metadata evidence and artwork enrichment |

-Open **App Settings > Metadata Sources** to enable sources and arrange their query priority.
+In **App Settings > Auto Tag Settings**, enable the desired sources directly and choose their priority from the adjacent dropdown.
 Priority influences tie-breaking, but source reliability, match confidence, and cross-source agreement remain part of reconciliation.
 MusicBrainz must remain enabled for the release-aware batch matcher because its edition and tracklist model comes from MusicBrainz.

 ### **How It Works**